Expertise

 Can public authorities be fined in Bulgaria?
 If they can: Where does this money go?

-Yes.
+Yes, public authorities may be fined in Bulgaria.
 The money is credited to the budget of the CPDP.

 In Bulgaria, does the data protection authority publish information on cases involving individual fines, including fines imposed or other procedural steps (e.g. on its website or in its annual report)?
 Are the affected companies identifiable in such publications?

 If no information on individual fine cases is published: does the data protection authority provide aggregated information on the total number of cases and/or the total amount of fines?
-What were the annual figures from 2019?

-In 2021, the CPDP received more than 840 complaints from individuals alleging violations of personal data processing and the exercising of rights.
-The number of complaints is higher compared to 2020 when the complaints were approximately 680.
+• The CPDP provides aggregated information on the total number of cases reviewed in its annual reports.
+In 2023, the CPDP received 925 complaints from individuals alleging violations of personal data processing and the exercising of rights.
+The number of complaints is higher compared to 2022 (about 770 complaints) and 2021 (about 840 complaints).

 Skyscrapers in the business district of Sofia, Bulgaria

-Other legal consequences of non-compliance
+Other legal consequences of non-compliance in Bulgaria

-Does Bulgaria have model declaratory proceedings/class actions in data protection law, i.e., are several data subjects able join forces and take legal action together against the data controller?
+Does Bulgaria have model declaratory proceedings/class actions in data protection law, i.e., are several data subjects able to join forces and take legal action together against the data controller?

-Class actions have been a possibility under the Bulgarian Civil Procedure Code since March 2008.
+• Class actions have been a possibility under the Bulgarian Civil Procedure Code since March 2008.
 Within class action proceedings, it is possible to obtain a decision establishing the fact of the infringement.
 Such a judgment makes it much easier for claimants to pursue their individual claims for compensation, as they do not need to prove the fact of the infringement and the fact that the controller is at fault.
 Nevertheless, class actions are not common in Bulgaria.
 There is a tendency towards seeking compensation through individual claims rather than filing a class action.

-There are a few rulings of Bulgarian courts related to the leakage of personal data from the databases of the NRA, in which the courts have dismissed the review of class actions brought based on the opinion that class actions can be brought only in relation to equality (i.e., in civil proceedings) and not in subordination (i.e., relations with public bodies such as the NRA).
+• There are a few rulings of Bulgarian courts related to the leakage of personal data from the databases of the NRA, in which the courts have dismissed the review of class actions brought based on the opinion that class actions can only be brought in relation to equality (i.e., in civil proceedings) and not in subordination (i.e., relations with public bodies such as the NRA).

 What is more relevant in Bulgaria: fines from authorities or court proceedings such as claims for damages or injunctions?
 Can a trend be discerned for the coming years?

-The fines imposed by the CPDP are more common, mostly due to the gravity of the fines and their general preventive effect.
+Fines imposed by the CPDP are more common, mostly due to the gravity of the fines and their general preventive effect.